min-tang/home/README.md

 Advisor:  Prof. Jinxiang Dong

 ## Research and Working Experience:
-**2013/1 – present**	Professor of Zhejiang University, teaching Computer Graphics Courses for under-graduated and graduated students at Zhejiang University.
+**2013/1 – present:**	Professor of Zhejiang University, teaching Computer Graphics Courses for under-graduated and graduated students at Zhejiang University.

-**2001/1 – 2012/12**	Associate Professor of Zhejiang University, teaching Computer Graphics Courses for under-graduated and graduated students at Zhejiang University.
+**2001/1 – 2012/12:**	Associate Professor of Zhejiang University, teaching Computer Graphics Courses for under-graduated and graduated students at Zhejiang University.

-**1999/10 – 2000/12**	Assistant Professor of Zhejiang University, teaching Computer Graphics Courses for graduated students at Zhejiang University.
+**1999/10 – 2000/12:**	Assistant Professor of Zhejiang University, teaching Computer Graphics Courses for graduated students at Zhejiang University.

-**2016/9-2017/5**	Visited the GAMMA group headed by Prof. Dinesh Manocha and Prof. Min Lin as a visiting scholar at Department of Computer Science, the University of North Carolina at Chapel Hill, supported by NSF China.
+**2016/9-2017/5:**	Visited the GAMMA group headed by Prof. Dinesh Manocha and Prof. Min Lin as a visiting scholar at Department of Computer Science, the University of North Carolina at Chapel Hill, supported by NSF China.

-**2015/8-2015/9**	Visited MIRALab leaded by Prof. Nadia Magnenat-Thalmann, at the University of Geneva, Swiss (Supported by EU University Collaboration Project, AniNex 612627).
+**2015/8-2015/9:**	Visited MIRALab leaded by Prof. Nadia Magnenat-Thalmann, at the University of Geneva, Swiss (Supported by EU University Collaboration Project, AniNex 612627).

-**2007/4-2008/4**	Visited the GAMMA group headed by Prof. Dinesh Manocha and Prof. Min Lin as a visiting scholar at Department of Computer Science, the University of North Carolina at Chapel Hill, supported by the Future Academic Star project by Zhejiang University.
+**2007/4-2008/4:**	Visited the GAMMA group headed by Prof. Dinesh Manocha and Prof. Min Lin as a visiting scholar at Department of Computer Science, the University of North Carolina at Chapel Hill, supported by the Future Academic Star project by Zhejiang University.

-**2003/6 – 2004/5**	Visited the Research group headed by Prof. Shang-Ching Chou as a visiting scholar, supported by the NFS project on Geometric Constraint Solving, at Computer Science Department, Wichita State University, USA.
+**2003/6 – 2004/5:**	Visited the Research group headed by Prof. Shang-Ching Chou as a visiting scholar, supported by the NFS project on Geometric Constraint Solving, at Computer Science Department, Wichita State University, USA.

 ## Recent Publications: